lennard0011/Interactive-Fibonacci-Grid/README.md

 # Further improvements
 1. Abstract the cell class by moving the logic of increment, reset and initialise to the cell class.
 2. Reduce the number of ranges that need to be checked with every update.
-3. Capture the edge case where if cell has its value reset to 0 due to a reset, it suddenly is part of a Fibonacci series.
-E.g. When we have the range [5, 1, 1, 2, 3] and the first cell with value 5 gets reset to 0, we don't check the this particular range anymore which will result in a range of [0, 1, 1, 2, 3] not being checked.
+3. <del>Capture the edge case where if cell has its value reset to 0 due to a reset, it suddenly is part of a Fibonacci series.
+E.g. When we have the range [5, 1, 1, 2, 3] and the first cell with value 5 gets reset to 0, we don't check the this particular range anymore which will result in a range of [0, 1, 1, 2, 3] not being checked.</del> RESOLVED